vuetifyjs/vuetify/packages/docs/src/pages/en/components/data-tables/basics.md

 ### Server side tables

-This variant of the data table is meant to be used when the data set you are displaying comes directly from a server, and you don't want to load all rows at mount.
-Sorting, pagination, and filtering is supported, but none of it is handled by the component.
-Instead it is meant to be handled by the server.
+This variant of the data table is meant to be used for very large datasets, where it would be inefficient to load all the data into the client.
+It supports sorting, filtering, pagination, and selection like a standard data table, but all the logic must be handled externally by your backend or database.

 Find more information and examples on the [Server side tables](/components/data-tables/server-side-tables) page.